 What it would do: AB 124 would require local planning councils to provide information to cities and counties regarding facility needs for early childhood education in their jurisdictions.
 Originally, the bill would have established a $500 million bond measure for preschool construction.

 Why it’s important: One of the biggest barriers to providing more subsidized care in California is the lack of space.
-Advancement Project California recommends requiring cities and counties to include early childhood education in their land-use plans, just as they have to for traffic circulation and housing.Bill status: Held in suspense by the Assembly Appropriations Committee.
+Advancement Project California recommends requiring cities and counties to include early childhood education in their land-use plans, just as they have to for traffic circulation and housing.Bill status: Stalled in the Assembly Appropriations Committee.

 Child care providers